Nomophobia: Criticism

-Even though the term nomophobia pops up a lot in the news and some research, not everyone agrees that it’s a real disorder.
-Some experts say it shouldn’t be treated like a standalone mental health issue since it’s not recognized in official books like the DSM-5 or ICD-11.
+Even though the term nomophobia pops up a lot in the news and some research, not everyone agrees that it's a real disorder.
+Some experts say it shouldn't be treated like a standalone mental health issue since it's not recognized in official books like the DSM-5 or ICD-11.

 Others think that what we call nomophobia might actually just be part of bigger issues, like general anxiety or smartphone overuse.
-Some worry that turning everyday phone habits into a “disorder” could make normal behavior seem like a problem especially for young people who use their phones for school and social life.
+Some worry that turning everyday phone habits into a "disorder" could make normal behavior seem like a problem especially for young people who use their phones for school and social life.

-On Wikipedia’s talk page, there’s even a debate about whether this article should exist at all.
+On Wikipedia's talk page, there is even a debate about whether this article should exist at all.
 A few editors think it should be merged with other topics like smartphone addiction or internet addiction.
-But people who support the term say it’s useful for understanding the unique kind of stress that comes from being disconnected in today’s digital world.
+People who support the term say it is useful for understanding the unique kind of stress that comes from being disconnected in today's digital world.